MLA programs are organized as follows:

 - Awards and honors: to recognize important achievements in the field of medical librarianship and health information

-- InSight Initiative to Advance Thinking: forum for MLA leaders and participating organizations to engage in high-level, high-value dialogue on issues of common interest that impact the health information profession, with 2 summits in 2018 and 2 summits in 2019 (initial pilot).
+- InSight Initiative to Advance Thinking: a forum for MLA leaders and participating organizations to engage in high-level, high-value dialogue on issues of common interest that impact the health information profession, with six summits held 2018–2021, in person and virtually.

 - Chapter meetings: regional meetings organized by chapters